Suspect in custody in Florida State shooting and there are multiple victims, source tells AP

 The extent of the victims’ injuries was not immediately known and there were no additional details about the person in custody, according to the person was not authorized to publicly discuss details of the ongoing investigation and spoke to the AP on condition of anonymity.

 At least six people were being treated, including one person who was in critical condition, a spokesperson for Tallahassee Memorial HealthCare said.
-The other patients were in serious condition, the spokesperson said.
+The other patients were in serious condition, according to the spokesperson.

 Authorities had not yet released details about the suspect or how the shooting unfolded.

-Ambulances, fire trucks and patrol vehicles from multiple law enforcement agencies raced toward the campus that sits just west of Florida's state capital after the university issued an active shooter alert midday Thursday, saying police were responding near the student union.
+Ambulances, fire trucks and patrol vehicles from multiple law enforcement agencies raced toward the campus just west of Florida's capital after the university issued an active shooter alert midday Thursday, saying police were responding near the student union.

-Ryan Cedergren, a 21-year-old communications student, said he and about 30 others hid in the bowling alley in the lower level of the student union after seeing students running from a nearby bar.
+Ryan Cedergren, a 21-year-old communications student, said he and about 30 others hid in the bowling alley in the union's lower level after seeing students running from a nearby bar.

 “In that moment, it was survival,” he said.

-After about 15 minutes of hiding, university police escorted the students out of the union and he saw a person getting emergency treatment on the lawn, he said.
+After about 15 minutes, university police escorted the students out of the building and he saw a person getting emergency treatment on the lawn, he said.

-Hundreds of students streamed away from the student union.
-Some were glued to their phones while others hugged each other.
-Dozens gathered near the music school waiting for news.

-Junior Joshua Sirmans, 20, was in the university’s main library when he said alarms began going off warning of an active shooter.
-Law enforcement officers escorted him and other students from the library with their hands over their heads, he said.
+Chris Pento told WCTV in Tallahassee that he and his twins were getting lunch at the student union during a campus tour when they heard gunshots.

+“It was surreal.
+And people just started running,” he told the TV station.

+Dozens of patrol vehicles, including a forensics van, were parked outside the student union.
+Officers blocked off the area with crime scene tape.

+Students and staff who left behind phones, keys and other items in the rush to evacuate waited in the shade and prayed for the victims.

 President Donald Trump said from the Oval Office that he had been fully briefed on the shooting.
 “It’s a horrible thing.
-It’s horrible that things like this takes place,” he said.
+It’s horrible that things like this take place,” he said.

-Gov. Ron DeSantis wrote on X: “Our prayers are with our FSU family and state law enforcement is actively responding."

-Attorney General Pam Bondi said in a social media post that the Justice Department was in touch with FBI agents who were on the scene.
+After receiving warnings of an active shooter, students and faculty took cover and waited in classrooms, offices and dorms across campus.

+The first thing you think of is just, ‘This can’t be true,’ right?” said Kai McGalla, a sophomore who spoke by phone while locked down at a campus testing center.

 Florida State University is one of Florida’s 12 public universities, with its main campus in Tallahassee.
 About 44,000 students are enrolled in the university, per the school’s 2024 fact sheet.

-The university canceled all classes and events for Thursday, advising everyone to avoid coming to the main campus.
-It also canceled all home athletic events through Sunday.
+The university canceled all classes and events for Thursday.
+It also canceled home athletic events through Sunday.

 Fischer reported from Fort Lauderdale.
-Associated Press reporters Stephany Matat in West Palm Beach, Curt Anderson in St. Petersburg, Mike Balsamo in New York, Eric Tucker and Christopher Megerian in Washington, and John Seewer in Toledo, Ohio, contributed to this report.
+Associated Press reporters Stephany Matat in West Palm Beach, Curt Anderson in St. Petersburg, Michael Schneider in Orlando, Mike Balsamo in New York, Eric Tucker and Christopher Megerian in Washington, and John Seewer in Toledo, Ohio, contributed to this report.

 Credit: AP

-Note: This story has been updated to correct Trump’s quote.